Here at Family Medicine, we offer an array of services for you and your family. Find more information about our specific services below!

 UNC Nutrition Services is a UNC Hospital based clinic.
 A physician referral is required to receive outpatient medical nutrition therapy.
 This aids in getting insurance coverage for your appointment.
 Most insurance carriers provide at least partial coverage for consult fees, but some do not.
 Before scheduling a consultation, please check with your insurance company to confirm the extent of your coverage.

 Meet our on-site dietitian

 For 11 years, the UNC Tobacco Use Treatment (TTP) program has provided leadership for implementing comprehensive tobacco use treatment services, education and training, and dissemination of resources for promoting tobacco free communities.
-To view some of our stories, check out the My Story page.
-The next one could be you!
+Learn more about the program here.

 - Cutting edge technology

 - Allows us to locate muscle tendons and help place medication in the appropriate location

 - Bracing of joints to help you function better while you recover from your injuries

 - Includes custom bracing